-Nickelodeon completes early childhood ed-tech push with purchase of Sparkler
+Nickelodeon completes early childhood ed-tech push

 US based children’s entertainment company Nickelodeon has announced that it has acquired Sparkler, the early childhood learning technology platform, through its ad-free children focused Noggin network.